INTRODUCING YOU WITH THE 6 BEST PLACES TO EXPLORE IN CROATIA!

 It has a charming vibe and its streets are very lively, something very different and so contagious to dive into!

 The development of the city was slow, around 17 centuries ago and it started when the Roman Emperor Diocletian decided to build his Palace right on the peninsula near the Salona – Roman city, where he wanted to spend the last years of his life.

 Today, Diocletian Palace and the whole historical core of Split are on the UNESCO World Heritage list since 1979.

-Extraordinary preservation of the palace and full life inside the walls, are making Split interesting to explore.
-You will be amazed with all those stone walls, narrow streets, charming stores and cafes inside of the palace.
+Extraordinary preservation of the palace and full life inside the walls are making Split interesting to explore.
+You will be amazed by all those stone walls, narrow streets, charming stores, and cafes inside of the palace.

-Don’t miss to walk over the Riva (promenade) and to climb the Marjan hill (park/forest).
+Don’t miss walking over the Riva – promenade, and climbing the Marjan hill (park/forest).
 Climbing on the St. Domnius bell tower is also a must because the views are unforgettable.
 And the Cathedral as well.
-Be prepare to pay a fee for the last two!
+Be prepared to pay a fee for the last two!

 Ancient Salona is the largest archaeological park in Croatia and the former capital of the Roman province of Dalmatia.